Moving road trips 101: Tips for driving across the country

 - City parks

 Sites like Roadtrippers can help you plan your route.
-After a few days on the road, you’ll all be happy you took these little breaks.
+After a few days on the road, you’ll be happy you took these little breaks.

 Keep an eye on the truck's odometer

-Most moving truck companies charge mileage rates for their trucks, so if you aren’t careful, you might get hit with a bigger bill for sightseeing off course.
+Most moving truck companies charge mileage rates for their trucks, so if you aren’t careful, you might get a bigger bill for sightseeing off course.
+To avoid this, plan to stop directly along your route or leave the truck at your hotel while you go sightseeing in the backup car.

 Avoid rush hour in big cities